JOSE JOAN MORALES | AI Transformation Strategist

 The “Human-in-the-Loop” Governor

 Inaccuracy is now the #1 risk.
-Therefore, the Cognitive Strategist is the firewall who defines exactly when human judgment must validate Agent outputs.
+As a result, the Cognitive Strategist is the firewall who defines exactly when human judgment must validate Agent outputs.

 AI GOVERNANCE

 Stop Policing the Process.
 Start Orchestrating the Agents.
-Admittedly, while AI Agents can now plan and execute workflows, they bring a new risk: Inaccuracy.
-For example, with data from McKinsey’s The State of AI in 2025 report confirming that 30% of organizations have already experienced negative consequences due to inaccuracy, the position must immediately pivot to The Cognitive Strategist.
-This leader is responsible not for administrative mechanics, but for “Human-in-the-Loop” validation and orchestrating the hand-offs between autonomous agents and human experts.
+While AI Agents can now plan and execute workflows, they bring a new risk: Inaccuracy.
+For example, McKinsey’s The State of AI in 2025 confirms that 30% of organizations have already experienced negative consequences due to inaccuracy.
+The position must immediately pivot to The Cognitive Strategist.
+This leader is responsible not for administrative mechanics, but for “Human-in-the-Loop” validation and orchestrating the hand-offs between autonomous agents and human experts — a process the Phoenix Protocol architects at the enterprise level.

 The visualization below maps this critical evolution: the fusion of organic System 2 judgment with Agentic AI to produce the three pillars of the new mandate.